donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 ## Summary
 This example just scratches the surface, but is enough to get a basic program capable of obtaining data from a website through an API URL, parse the resulting JSON data then display it on a TFT screen.

-I have posted a STEP file and 3D printable files for a case to put the TTGO into.
+I have posted a STEP file and 3D printable files for a general purpose case to put the TTGO-T-Display board into.
 It is large enough to fit a battery.

 ![TTGO_Case](https://user-images.githubusercontent.com/31633408/73142769-70f23a80-4047-11ea-9125-430c8c5537b1.JPG)